 07 November - 08 November

 On November 7 in Hamburg and November 8 in Frankfurt will be held a unique scientific and gastronomic show "Fried Facts.
-Kolmanovsky & Shishkin", in which renowned science columnist Ilya Kolmanovsky and chef, writer and teacher Ivan Shishkin will explore one of the most pressing topics of our time - the place of meat in the human diet and its impact on health and the environment.
+How to Eat Meat", in which renowned science columnist Ilya Kolmanovsky and chef, writer and teacher Ivan Shishkin will explore one of the most pressing topics of our time - the place of meat in the human diet and its impact on health and the environment.

 On November 7 in Hamburg and November 8 in Frankfurt will be held a unique scientific and gastronomic show "Fried Facts.
-Kolmanovsky & Shishkin", in which the famous science columnist Ilya Kolmanovsky and chef, writer and teacher Ivan Shishkin explore one of the most pressing topics of our time - the place of meat in the human diet and its impact on health and ecology.
+How to Eat Meat", in which renowned science columnist Ilya Kolmanovsky and chef, writer and teacher Ivan Shishkin explore one of the most pressing topics of our time - the place of meat in the human diet and its impact on health and ecology.

 In an interactive form, Kolmanovsky and Shishkin will discuss what science really says about food, how myths about nutrition are formed and whether it is possible to consume reasonably without giving up the joy of life.